 This simple test measures the maximal distance that people can walk at their own pace in 6 minutes on a flat surface.
 The test assesses the person's overall function but, if the person's exercise capacity is reduced, does not tell which of the individual organs and systems (that is, the heart, lungs, muscles and bones, or other organs and systems) is the limiting factor.
-Neither does it assess the person's effort.
-This test is used before and after lung transplantation and lung volume reduction surgery, to monitor response to treatments and pulmonary rehabilitation, and to predict the risk of disability or death in people with heart and lung disorders.
+The test results can be affected by the person's effort.
+This test is used before lung transplantation and lung volume reduction surgery, to monitor response to treatments and pulmonary rehabilitation, and to predict the risk of disability or death in people with heart and lung disorders.

-This computerized test analyzes heart function and provides information, such as how much air flows through the lungs, how much carbon dioxide is being produced, and how well the lungs are getting oxygen into the blood and removing carbon dioxide from it.
-The test is done while the person is at rest and while exercising on a treadmill or bicycle ergometer.
+This computerized test analyzes heart and lung function and provides information, such as how much air flows through the lungs, how much carbon dioxide is being produced, and how well the lungs are getting oxygen into the blood and removing carbon dioxide from it.
+The test is done while the person is at rest and while exercising on a treadmill or bicycle ergometer; the person wears several different types of monitors.
 The intensity of the exercise is increased gradually until symptoms prevent further exercise.